 Streetwise Jimmy repeatedly relies on his instincts and brute force, shooting first and asking questions never, an approach which grates on tech-savvy Kwon dependent on his cell phone and the internet.
 Kwon also finds time to develop a romantic interest in Jimmy’s estranged daughter (Sarah Shahi), an attractive tattoo artist with a parlor in a seedy neighborhood.

-Still, make no mistake, this action-oriented affair is all about exacting vengeance and escalating body counts, and it won’t disappoint diehard Stallone fans in that regard.
+Still, make no mistake, this action-oriented affair is all about the escalating body count while exacting vengeance, and it won’t disappoint diehard Stallone fans in that regard.
 Vintage Sly in his best outing since Cop Land!

 Excellent (4 stars)